-3.5 Concurrence of the Department of Primary Industries (DPI)
+3.5 Concurrence of the Department of Planning and Environment (DPE) (See BSC's Liquid Trade Waste Fact Sheets).

-If Council supports an application and has a notice stating that concurrence of the Director-General, Department of Primary Industries (DPI), can be assumed for the waste relevant to the application, Council will approve the application.
-Otherwise, Council will seek concurrence from DPI in accordance with the requirements of section 90(1) of the Local Government Act.
-All such concurrence requests will be provided to the NSW Office of Water (a separate office within DPI).
+If Council supports an application and has a notice stating that concurrence can be assumed for the waste relevant to the application, Council will approve the application.
+Otherwise, Council will seek concurrence from DPE in accordance with the requirements of section 90(1) of the Local Government Act.